 Many essential oil experts liken yarrow oil to chamomile oil because of its healing properties, although yarrow oil has a sweeter and stronger fragrance compared to chamomile.

 It’s mitigating, calming, and alleviating.
-Spikenard is known for its strong anti-bacterial properties, so it can help reduce swelling, redness, itchiness, and even mild discomfort if you are experiencing eczema.
+Spikenard is also known for its strong anti-bacterial properties, so it can help reduce swelling, redness, itchiness, and even mild discomfort if you are experiencing eczema.

-Also known as the muskroot, the essential oil of the spikenard has a very strong fragrance, and has a beautiful amber color.
+Also known as the muskroot, the essential oil of spikenard has a very strong fragrance, and has a beautiful amber color.

 Marigold oil has been used in ancient Indian medicine for centuries, and it is used to treat a wide range of different conditions aside from eczema, such as headaches, nausea, and viral infections.